Climate Prosperity

 and greater prosperity by generating 1.5 million full-time jobs with total

-annual income of $45 million.
+annual income of $45 billion.

 Similarly,